KubawGaming/InvisibleAPI/README.md

 ## Plugins required

-If you want to use this API so that it does not throw errors your server must have the <a href="https://www.spigotmc.org/resources/packetevents-api.80279/" target="_blank">packetevents</a> plugin installed
+If you want to use this API so that it does not throw errors your server must have the <a href="https://www.spigotmc.org/resources/packetevents-api.80279/" target="_blank">packetevents</a> plugin installed.

 ## Example of use: